LixiangZhao98/PointCloud-Visualization-Tool/README.md

     public GameObject visCenter; //The visualization will always follow the `Vis center` when starting the game. void Start()
     {
-        DataMemory.StacksInitialize();  //Initialize
+        DataStorage.StacksInitialize();  //Initialize
-        DataMemory.LoadDataByByte("Flocculentcube2");  //load the data from the the binary file; the input is the name of the binary file
+        DataStorage.LoadByte("Flocculentcube2");  //load the data from the the binary file; the input is the name of the binary file
-        RenderDataRunTime.visSize = 1f;  //Set the size of the visualization as 1 meter
+        RenderDataRunTime.visSize = 1f;  //the size of the visualization
-        RenderDataRunTime.Init(visCenter,particleMat);  // Assign materials and center to the RenderDataRunTime.cs`
+        RenderDataRunTime.Init(visCenter, particleMat);  // Assign materials and center to the RenderDataRunTime.cs` }
-    }
 }
 ```